meganyyu/Flix/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+- Current roadblock: I was not able to get UIActivityIndicatorView to appear - I'm not sure if it's that it doesn't load at all, or if it just doesn't appear for long enough compared to the process of fetching movie data.
+As an alternative, I was able to get MBProgressHUD to appear as a loading screen, but only by manually setting a delay.
+This is only really a temporary fix, so I plan to come back to this feature at a later time.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
+- [MBProgressHUD](https://github.com/matej/MBProgressHUD) - an iOS activity indicator view

 ## License